RideMatch1/qubic-anna-lab-public/outputs/derived/critical_validation_report.md

 - **Base-26**: 180 (100.0% when available)

 ### Result
 **CONFIRMED**: All identities meet seed requirements.
-Every single one of the 180 identities can function as a seed - that's 100% compliance.
+Every single one of the 180 identities can function as a seed - 100% compliance.

 ## 2. Tick Pattern Validation